DanisFabric/RainbowNavigation/README.md

 self.navigationController!)
 ```

-3. If your want to change color of UINavigationBar, just let your view controller confirm protocol `LLRainbowColorSource`
+3. If you want to change color of UINavigationBar, just let your ViewController confirm protocol `LLRainbowColorSource`

 ```
 func ll_navigationBarInColor() -> UIColor {